MicrosoftDocs/sysinternals/sysinternals/downloads/sysmon.md

 ### Event ID 29: FileExecutableDetected

-This event is generated when Sysmon detects the creation of a new executable file.
+This event is generated when Sysmon detects the creation of a new executable file (PE format).

 ### Event ID 255: Error